 Don't expect daily lunges to be an automatic antidote to mobility problems.
-In fact, doing lunges every day with limited mobility can reinforce poor movement patterns and increase your risk of injury, Marko says.
-It's best to work on your mobility first and add lunges to your routine when you can perform them correctly.
+In fact, doing lunges every day with limited mobility and flexibility can reinforce poor movement patterns and increase your risk of injury, Marko says.
+It's best to work on your mobility and flexibility first and add lunges to your routine when you can perform them correctly.

-If you struggle with the mobility aspect of lunges, try out this stretch for your ankles and hips:
+If you struggle with the mobility aspect of lunges, try out the world's greatest stretch for your ankles and hips:

 - Start in a high plank position with your hands below your shoulders.

 - Step your right foot up and place it just outside of your right hand.
-Keep your foot flat and your hips square (don't rotate them upward).
+Keep your foot flat and your hips square.

 - Lower your right elbow to touch the floor inside of your right foot.